 - If you like, you can use a pasteurized egg yolk, or an egg yolk substitute, though a real egg does create the best-tasting eggnog.

 - When shaking drinks with eggs, it's best to do two separate rounds of shaking.
 By starting out with a dry shake, then adding ice, and shaking longer and with more vigor than normal, you'll ensure that the yolk gets broken up and thoroughly mixes with the other ingredients.
 If your arms hurt, that's the sign of a good shake.

 Brandy is one of the traditional bases for eggnog, but it's not your only option.
 Rum has long been a favorite, and many whiskies make a nice eggnog as well.
 In fact, this recipe is perfect for trying out all three liquors to see which you enjoy most.
 You will be amazed at the differences, and the experiment is a lot of fun.

 - For rum, stick with aged or gold rums.
 White rums tend to get lost in the mix, and spiced rums can be too much spice for some drinkers.
 This is especially true if you have digestive issues.

 - Whiskey is another story.
 Each style, and each brand will create a different flavor profile in your eggnog.
 Bourbon, rye whiskey, and blended Canadian whisky are preferred options but don't discount Irish whiskey.

 How Strong Is This Eggnog?

-Eggnog has a nasty reputation for getting holiday revelers a little too tipsy.
-Whether that is a matter of one cup too many or an overpouring host, we're not going to judge those things.
-In reality, this particular recipe is relatively mild and has an alcohol content of around 14 percent ABV (28 proof).
+Eggnog has a reputation for getting holiday revelers a little too tipsy.
+That may be due to drinking one cup too many or an overpouring host.
+In reality, this particular recipe is relatively mild, and its alcohol content will fall around 14 percent ABV (28 proof).
 That's about the same as the strongest wines, so don't blame the eggnog.